Resource Family Approval

-If you are a caregiver (related and unrelated) for a Contra Costa County foster child and have concerns or need assistance, please call Caregiver Liaison, Sarah Sears.
-She can assist you with issues that will support your caring for the children.
+If you are a caregiver (related and unrelated) for a Contra Costa County foster child and have concerns or need assistance, please call Caregiver Liaison, Todd Ruiz.
+He can assist you with issues that will support your caring for the children.